NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

 | **model.shared_tokenizer**                                      | bool            | ``True``       | Whether to share the tokenizer between the encoder and decoder.                                    |
 +-----------------------------------------------------------------+-----------------+----------------+----------------------------------------------------------------------------------------------------+

 Applying BPE Tokenization, Batching, Bucketing and Padding
 ----------------------------------------------------------

 Given BPE tokenizers, and a cleaned parallel corpus, the following steps are applied to create a `TranslationDataset <https://github.com/NVIDIA/NeMo/blob/r1.0.0rc1/nemo/collections/nlp/data/machine_translation/machine_translation_dataset.py#L64>`__ object.

 #.
-Text to IDs - This performs subword tokenization with the BPE model on an input string and maps it to a sequence of tokens for the
+Text to IDs - this performs subword tokenization with the BPE model on an input string and maps it to a sequence of tokens for the
    source and target text.

 #.
-Bucketing - Sentences vary in length and when creating minibatches, we'd like sentences in them to have roughly the same length to
+Bucketing - sentences vary in length and when creating minibatches, we'd like sentences in them to have roughly the same length to
    minimize the number of ``<pad>`` tokens and to maximize computational efficiency.
 This step groups sentences roughly the same length into buckets.

 #.
-Batching and padding - Creates minibatches with a maximum number of tokens specified by ``model.{train_ds,validation_ds,test_ds}.tokens_in_batch``
+Batching and padding - creates minibatches with a maximum number of tokens specified by ``model.{train_ds,validation_ds,test_ds}.tokens_in_batch``
    from buckets and pads, so they can be packed into a tensor.

 Datasets can be configured as follows: